 Oslo, Norway is a fabulous, family-friendly city.
 It is clean, safe, easy to navigate without a car, and filled with fun and interesting things to do for kids and adults alike.
 If you’ve done any research on Oslo, you’ve probably already read that the city is expensive.
 That isn’t just a rumor.
-Although one of the best Scandinavian cities to visit, Oslo, Norway is a pricey destination to visit!
+Although one of the best Scandinavian cities to visit, Oslo, Norway is a pricey destination!
 In fact, it is perhaps one of the most expensive cities in Europe.
 But there are definitely ways you can save money in Oslo.
 The Oslo Pass is one way to save a decent amount of money on some of the top tourist attractions in the capital city of Norway.
 If you are planning to visit several of the many great museums, then the Oslo Pass is definitely worth purchasing for the adults.
 For families visiting Oslo with kids, you may be pleasantly surprised to find many of the things to do in Oslo are actually free for kids or deeply discounted!

 2 days in Oslo itinerary

 There is plenty to do Oslo in 2 days.
 When I first started planning our Scandinavia itinerary, I didn’t realize all there was to do in Oslo.
 But once I started really researching, I found out that 2 days in Oslo with kids isn’t enough to see and experience everything.
 However, if you have a limited amount of time, this 2-day Oslo itinerary allows you enough time to hit the highlights and experience all the top things to do in Oslo.

 Where to stay in Oslo with kids